makerdao/community/governance/polls/Lower the Flash Mint Fee to 0% - August 30, 2021.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Lowering the Flash Mint Fee from 0.05% to 0%
+* Lowering the Flash Mint Fee (toll) from 0.05% to 0%

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-lower-the-flash-mint-fee-to-0/9847) to help inform your position before voting.